-Iran adds to breaches of nuclear deal with enrichment push - IAEA report
+Iran adds to breaches of nuclear deal with enrichment push -IAEA report

 The rate at which Iran is producing enriched uranium has also increased, from 70-80 kg a month to around 100 kg a month currently and still accelerating, a senior diplomat said.

 “I would expect that this 100 kilos per month becomes much higher.
-I don’t know whether it will become 150, 170 or 200.
-We don’t know that,” the senior diplomat said.
+I don’t know whether it will become 150, 170 or 200,” the senior diplomat said.

-The report’s latest snapshot of Iran’s stock of enriched uranium was 372.3 kg, well above the deal’s 202.8 kg cap.
+The report’s latest snapshot of Iran’s stock of enriched uranium was 372.3 kg, well above the deal’s 202.8-kg cap.

 The deal as a whole is designed to keep Iran a year away from producing enough fissile material for a bomb if it chose to.
 So far that time has only shrunk slightly but it will take time for the effect of the latest changes to become clear.